-The TCL 5-Series (S535) is a great example of high-end technology trickling down from more expensive models to budget sets.
-In this case, that technology is QLED – quantum dots – borrowed from last year’s excellent TCL 6-Series (R625) for the new 5-Series.
+The TCL 5-Series (S535) is a prime example of high-end technology trickling down from more expensive models to budget sets.
+In this case, that technology is QLED – quantum dots – borrowed from last year’s excellent TCL 6-Series (R625) now applied to the 5-Series, too.

-Quantum dots, if this is your first time hearing about them, act like a filter between the LEDs and the screen to amplify color saturation.
-It makes colors look more vibrant and improves the contrast of the screen, especially when combined with a full array local dimming system.
+If this is your first time hearing about quantum dots, they act like a filter between the LEDs and the screen to amplify color saturation.
+This improves overall contrast and vibrancy, especially when combined with a full array local dimming system.

-To that end, the new TCL 5-Series is the cheapest QLED TV on the market – it costs significantly less than what Samsung’s entry-level QLED costs, while retaining the expanded color gamut and premium look.
+To that end, the new TCL 5-Series is among the cheapest QLED TVs on the market, costing significantly less than Samsung’s entry-level QLED, while retaining the expanded color gamut and premium look fitting of a high-end TV.
 With full array local dimming for better black levels and Roku TV built-in, the 5-Series has a number of advantages over non-smart LED-LCD TVs, making it a great option for the price.

-That said, the new 5-Series isn’t perfect.
-It may have the benefits of quantum dots, but unless you want to keep it in its default Vivid picture mode that oversaturates the image, you’ll have to decide between color accuracy and higher peak brightness.
-If you don’t choose the latter, the 5-Series doesn’t have the brightness necessary to really make HDR content shine which makes shows and movies look a bit dull compared to other TVs.
+The 5-Series is far from perfect, though.
+It has the benefits of quantum dots, sure, but unless you want to keep the TV in its default Vivid picture mode that oversaturates the image, you’ll have to decide between color accuracy and higher peak brightness.
+If you avoid the latter option, the 5-Series lacks the necessary brightness to really make HDR content shine.
+This unfortunately makes movies and shows look comparatively dull.